pyscript/pyscript/pyscriptjs/README.md

    Once this is visible, open a browser at [http://localhost:8080](http://localhost:8080).
 This will provide a list of demos that you can run.

+## More information

+You can find more information and links about PyScript at [https://community.anaconda.cloud/c/pyscript](https://community.anaconda.cloud/c/pyscript)